LibertyHomesteads/lhconstitution/README.md

 # usconstitution
-The United States constitution in handy Markdown format
+The Liberty Homesteads constitution in Markdown format.
+This document has been modeled after the constitution of the United States of America.